Ahmed-Essam-Hammam/Multi-Agent-Data-Analysis-System/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- OpenAI API key (or other LLM provider)
+- Cerebras API key (or other LLM provider)

 ### Installation